Micro-Influencer Marketing on a Budget:

 Strategic budget allocation maximises micro-influencer marketing effectiveness for resource-constrained businesses.
 Here’s how to structure spending intelligently:

-Start small and Test: Begin with £500-£1,000 allocated to testing 3-5 different micro- or Nano-influencers across your niche.
+Start small and Test: Begin with £500-£1,000 allocated to testing 3-5 different micro- or nano-influencers across your niche.
 Monitor which partnerships drive actual engagement, website traffic, or sales rather than just impressions.

 Track performance using unique discount codes, affiliate links, or UTM parameters on URLs so you can attribute results directly to specific influencers.
 This data informs which creators warrant expanded partnerships.